pmndrs/examples/README.md

 ## Docker

-For reproductible snapshots, we use docker to run the tests:
+For generating reproductible snapshots, we still build static `out/` folder locally, but use dockerised environment to run playwright tests against:

 ```sh
 $ ./docker.sh
 ```

+> [!NOTE]
+> A `-v "$(pwd)":/app` volume is mounted to the container, so any snapshot will be written to the host machine.

 To update the snapshots: `./docker.sh --update`